By dentist Dr. Richard Mitchell

 BUT THIS SORT OF HYPNOSIS HAS ALMOST NOTHING TO DO WITH DENTAL HYPNOSIS.

-I have been hypnotised myself.
+I have been hypnotized myself many times.
 Here is what it is like;

 You just relaxed enough that the person could make some suggestions to you, that you then accepted.
+BUT he is talking to your unconscious mind, while your conscious mind is doing something else.
 In a nutshell, that's hypnosis.

 You never really "fall asleep".
 You always feel like you're sitting there all comfortable, while this guy drones on about relaxing.